openstax/tutor-server/app/subsystems/tasks/assistants/README.md

 Assistant Classes must:

-  1. Implement the `initialize(task_plan:, taskees:)` method which:
+  1. Implement the `initialize(task_plan:, individualized_tasking_plans:)` method which:
-       - Receives as inputs and stores the TaskPlan being assigned and the taskees (targets)
+       - Receives as inputs and stores the TaskPlan being assigned and the individualized_tasking_plans (tasking_plans changed to point to single roles)

   2. Implement the `build_tasks` method which:
-       - Builds Task objects for the TaskPlan given during initialization
+       - Builds Task objects for the task_plan and individualized_tasking_plans
+         given during initialization
-       - Returns an array containing the Tasks::Models::Task to be assigned to the taskees (in order)
+       - Returns an array containing the Tasks::Models::Task to be assigned to the roles in each individualized_tasking_plan (in order)

   3. Implement the `schema` singleton method which:
        - Receives no arguments